awallace2/CSCE_315/PA2/README.txt

-README:

-For Part 2:

-To execute the program make sure you are in the correct directory and type the following

-“java -cp “.:./antlr-4.7.1-complete.jar” *.java”
-“java -cp “.:./antlr-4.7.1-complete.jar” project2Main < input.txt”

-The output file is named “mainOutput.txt”.
-The “input.txt” portion of the command line entries that executer the code is subject to your discretion.
-Please use the name of the file you would like the program to parse.

-For Part 3:

-The file titled TableTest.java contains our main method to run.
-It has a pre-written main that test the functions contained in the file Table.java.
-The files must both be in the same directory.
-You can run it by entering the following commands in the command line:

-"javac Table.java"
-"TableTest.java"

-For Part 4:
+For this programming assignment we were tasked to create a database system using a parser generator to interpret queries for our system.
+We created our own 'grammar' for the parser generator, which creates a parse tree of our commands and using a listener and walker, traverses this parse tree and calls our DB engine backend to edit our database.

+Our grammar is located in project_2.g4
+The listener and walker are located in Myproject_2BaseListener.java

+The program takes an input file containing the queries as a command line argument, then executes them line by line.

-Our input file for running the animals example is called input.txt.
+The input file for running is called input.txt.
 To run the program, simply execute the following commands:

 "javac myproject2Main.java"
 "java myproject2Main < input.txt"